-Those are great questions, and we shall explore all answers.
+Those are great questions, and we shall explore answers to these questions on this page.
 First things first though, let us find out how many Slide Masters your presentation contains.
 To find out, access the Home tab of the Ribbon, and click the Layout button.
 This brings up the Layout drop-down gallery you see in Figure 1, below.

 Figure 1: The Layout gallery

-Notice that most new presentations you create in PowerPoint contain just one Slide Master based on the Office Theme.
-You can see the Theme name highlighted in red within Figure 1, above.
+Notice that the thumbnails that you see in Figure 1 are not Slide Masters.
+They are Slide Layouts which are contained within the Slide Master.
+Most new presentations you create in PowerPoint contain just one Slide Master based on the Office Theme.
+Typically the Theme name may also be used for the Slide Master name, as highlighted in red within Figure 1, above.
 Now that we have established the fact that most new presentations contain at least a single Slide Master, why would you need to add a new Slide Master?
 The reasons may differ but for most users that's because they want their slides to contain two or more different looks (backgrounds, colors, fonts, effects, etc.).
 For design purists, it is difficult to justify this as a reason.
 Most professional PowerPoint template designers will only add a second Slide Master for small and subtle differences.
 Whatever your opinion may be, it's actually quite easy to add a new Slide Master:

 Adding a New Slide Master